oscrosales/pokedex_on_rails/README.md

 - id (auto increment PK)
 - name:string
 - effect:text
+- Has many to many with Pokemon

 ### Type Model

 - id (auto increment PK)
 - name:string
+- Has many to many with Pokemon

 ### Pokemon Model